-ETL is abbreviated for Extract-Transform-Load, and it is a process for how data is loaded from the source system to the data warehouse.
+Extract-Transform-Loadtesting is what ETL testing stands for, and it is a process for how data is loaded from the source system to the data warehouse.
 Data is extracted from the OLTP database, transformed into a meaningful schema, and later loaded to the data warehouse.
 In a few cases, data warehouses may incorporate data from non-OLTP systems too like text files, spreadsheets, or legacy systems, etc.

-ETL testing is performed in phase and different phase of ETL testing are given below.
+ETL testing is performed in phases and different phases of ETL testing are given below.

 ETL testing is performed in five different stages as mentioned: